Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-disk/README.md

 Checks every disk of a Huawei OceanStor Pacific storage system via the REST API (/data_service/diskpool and /cluster/diskpool/queryNodeDiskInfo endpoints).
 Alerts when a disk is not healthy, and when its remaining life falls below the warning or critical threshold.
+Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit